 EuroLotto.com is an online lottery service owned and operated by PlayCherry Ltd. (registration number C-43059), located at 8th Floor, Tagliaferro Business Centre, 14 Gaiety Lane, c/w High Street, Sliema, SLM1551, Malta.
 PlayCherry Ltd. operates under licenses issued and regulated by the Malta Gaming Authority.
-EuroLotto offers 6 international lottery games and 18 scratch cards.
+EuroLotto offers six international lottery games and 18 scratch cards.
 The website is available in 5 languages: English, Swedish, German, Finnish and Norwegian.
-You can contact EuroLotto via online form, phone number +356 2276 6666, or chat.
+You can contact EuroLotto via the online form, phone number +356 2276 6666, or chat.

 When first opening the online lottery service EuroLotto.com, I was pleasantly surprised at the color and layout of information.
 Next, I noticed the 25 million Euros offer in a daily draw except it doesn’t say what draw.
 A chance at 25 million Euros – wow.
 It was time to dig deeper.

 This is not EuroJackpot or EuroMillions.
 This is EuroLotto!
 It’s a daily lottery with a jackpot available of €25 million with diminishing prizes based on lesser numbers down to get one number, and you win €2.
 The basic lottery ticket involves five digits and two letters.
 You can use “Otto’s” random generator button (I think other lotteries would call this a quick pick) or pick your own.
 Tickets cost €2 each.
 Tickets can be purchased each day up to 18:00 CET, with the draw taking place at 20:00 CET.
 No idea who actually supervises the draw, but the results are posted on their website.